-There are a few general suggestions for diabetics to help them prevent diabetes foot pain and keep their feet healthy.
+There are a few general foot care tips for diabetics to help them prevent diabetes foot pain and keep their feet healthy.
 The first thing you want to do is check your feet every single day, looking for any abnormalities like cuts, sores, swelling, blisters or redness.
 In addition, be sure to wash and dry your feet daily.
 Keep your toenails trimmed and use lotion on your feet.
-Visit a podiatrist one or two times a year so they can perform a complete exam.
+It's also important to visit a Dallas podiatrist one or two times a year so they can perform a complete exam.

 Proper Foot Wear for Diabetics

 What you wear on your feet affects how your feet feel and ultimately, how you feel.
 Proper footwear is important for avoiding diabetic foot pain and keeping your feet healthy.
 Remember to never walk around barefoot as the feet are too easily damaged.
-The proper footwear will:
+The perfect shoe will:

 - Be comfortable and fit well